asmagill/am335x_bandgap/README.md

 ### Better Device Tree Modification

-`dtc` can be installed from pacman or AUR...
-I am using `dtc-git-patched` from AUR, but I don't really know what it's differences are with the one in the Community repo, other than I believe it to be a little newer.
+`dtc` can be installed from the Community repo via `pacman` or AUR...
+I am using `dtc-git-patched` from AUR, but I don't really know what the differences are, other than I believe the git one to be a little newer.

 ~~~bash
     $ cd /boot/dtbs